 Social media is the ideal tool for B2B companies seeking the deeper level of connection with customers and prospects that will build their brand and drive revenue growth.
 Social listening, rather than broadcasting, is the best place to start this process.

 Unlike the closed communications channels of telephone and email, social media provides a unique, open platform that is especially well suited for discovery.
-Social listening techniques are essential not only to understand your audiences, but also to find engagement opportunities that can be used to build your brand.
+Social listening techniques are essential techniques are essential not only to understand your audiences, but also to find B2B engagement opportunities that can be used to build your brand.

 Finding Key Contacts

 The first step to a strong social listening program is learning to whom you should listen and where they can be found.
 Social media users are often tech-savvy business professionals with the power to purchase in a B2B environment.
 While they tend to draw clear lines between personal and professional use, those lines are starting to blur.